jesyspa/snakt-design/Design/object-model.md

    but may be useful for e.g. validating smart casts.
 2. The reference belongs to a particular class and hence methods that take a reference will have particular behaviour for it.
-(Another option is for those methods to take the information as provided by point 1; this may be more compact, really, but it's not clear it can be used to express all properties (e.g. injectivity, relation between different methods)).
+(Another option is for those methods to take the information as provided by points 1 or 3; this may be more compact, really, but it's not clear it can be used to express all properties (e.g. injectivity, relation between different methods)).
 3. The reference belongs to a particular class and has associated fields that we can